KPkm25/Azure-training/custom_data.md

-## Default choice for a generic VM
+## Code to install specific configurations in the VM using shell script and custom_data parameter
 ```
 provider "azurerm" {